hessuh/ukko/README.md

 If you follow the above procedure, there will be only one process running on each node simultaneously.

-Use, for example, OpenMP to benefit from multiple cores.
+Use, for example, OpenMP or `make -j` to benefit from multiple cores.